 From Devonport, it takes about 3 hours to drive to Wineglass Bay.

-The bus trip from Hobart to Wineglass Bay takes approximately 3 hours.
+If you’re visiting Hobart without a car, the bus trip from Hobart to Wineglass Bay takes approximately 3 hours.
 It takes 3.5 hours from Launceston and costs $210-$260.
 The bus will drop you at Coles Bay and access to the National Park is by car, bicycle or on foot.

 The car park for the Wineglass Bay walks is around 5 kilometres from Coles Bay (1 hour of walking each way).